 In the News Updates category of the site, you can personalise your preferences to connect you to top news stories within your field of expertise or interest, displayed in LinkedIn Today as a news digest.

-This can be a great resource to you in building your own content, or for redistribution on LinkedIn (and other social networks).
+This can be a great resource to you in building your own content, or for redistribution on LinkedIn.

 Take a Deep Breath, and Dive In